High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Numerical verification

 We show in Figure \ref{fig:validation:steady_convergence} the convergence of the CFD result towards the semi-analytical solution for the reference case, as a function of the number of cells.
-Second-order accuracy in space is attained, and the relative errors reach $10^{-8}$ on $T_\surface$ ($10^{-7}$ on $\regSpeed$ and similar results are obtained on temperature profiles) at around 4000 adapted mesh cells.
-Achieving a relative error lower than $10^{-8}$ on $T_\surface$ is difficult as this level of error is very close to the tolerance on the Newton step (relative precision of the CFD solution obtained by the Newton solver) and to the precision at which the Jacobian used by the Newton method is approximated.
-Overall, the error is sufficiently small so that we can consider that the CFD solution is converged in terms of spatial mesh and Newton iterations.
-The resolution of the steady-state is coherent between the two approaches, thus verifying the spatial schemes used in the finite volume approach.
+Second-order accuracy in space is attained, and the relative errors reach $10^{-8}$ on $T_\surface$ at around 4000 adapted mesh cells, and similar results are obtained on temperature profiles.
+Pushing the error below $10^{-8}$ on $T_\surface$ is difficult since it is very close the maximum accuracy achievable by the Newton algorithm in double-precision arithmetic.
+Still, the error is sufficiently small so that we can consider the CFD solution spatially converged.
+The steady-state solutions are coherent between both approaches, thus verifying our spatial semi-discretisation.